 - Identification, characterization and molecular analysis of CTCs will advance the capacity of liquid biopsy to meet the needs of twenty-first century medicine

-The RareCyte Liquid Biopsy platform for CTC analysis
+The RareCyte Liquid Biopsy platform for Circulating Tumor Cell (CTC) analysis

 - Identification and enumeration with high analytic sensitivity and specificity

 - Quantitative assessment of up to two user-defined cytoplasmic or cell surface protein biomarkers